animagram-jp/.github/README.md

 # animagram-rule

-Rule of all project of animagram
+Common for projects in animagram

 ## Contribution